Admission for the January 2025 academic session is ongoing Apply Now!

 Community/Public Health Nursing I2

-• Describe the levels of prevention and application development of programmes and services in community/public health nursing practice; and
+• Describe the levels of prevention and application development of programmes and services in community/public health nursing practice.

 • Demonstrate effective use of the nursing process in programme and service delivery at the community level.